Nutritional Benefits of EB Eggs

 Riboflavin (Vitamin B2)

 Vitamin B2, also known as Riboflavin, plays an important role in the production of energy.
 It helps convert carbohydrates in to sugar, which fuels our bodies.
-Vitamin B2 also helps in the processing of amino acids and fats, and also may be used for red blood cell formation, antibody prevention, cell respiration, and growth.
+Vitamin B2 also helps in the processing of amino acids and fats, and also may be used for red blood cell formation, antibody production, cell respiration, and growth.
 It is also beneficial to aiding in healthy skin, hair, and nails.
 EB eggs are a good source of Vitamin B2 and provide 15% of the daily recommended value of Vitamin B2.

 Omega-3 fatty acids are classified as essential fatty acids because they are important for maintaining good health.
 Omega-3's are believed to be beneficial for heart health, brain and eye function, infant development, and alleviating hypertension.
 Our bodies do not produce omega-3's naturally, therefore, they must be obtained from food sources.
 EB eggs have more than double the omega-3's compared to ordinary eggs.